Utah's Hogle Zoo: Wild Utah

 Wild Utah opened in 2024, transforming three acres of the zoo's east side which was previously only visible by the train.
 Featured in the exhibit are Utah native species with the intent to educate Utah's public and tourists about the state's iconic wildlife, such as pollinators, burrowing owls, desert tortoises, mountain lions, boreal toads, desert bighorn sheep, an American badger, American porcupines, gray foxes, a bobcat, and yellow-bellied marmots.

 Attractions

 Oasis Plaza

 Oasis Plaza serves as a connecting hub in the center of the zoo.
 Four paths stemming from the plaza lead guests to all corners of the zoo.
 The zoo's Conservation Carousel decorates the plaza and is a popular attraction.
 The plaza's Oasis Cafe serves pizza, sandwiches, ice cream, and drinks.

 The World of Wildlife Amphitheater is accessible from the plaza.
 The amphitheater which was once home to the popular World of Flight show, is now home to the zoo's Canine Champions for Conservation program.

 Creekside

 Completed in 2016, Creekside provides learning opportunities for children.
 Programs with the zoos animal ambassadors occur at the Discovery Theater.
 These programs feature insects, reptiles, mammals, and birds.
 Creekside also features a playground and boardwalk that over looks Emigration Creek.

 Notable animals

-The zoo has had a number of notable animals in its collection since it opened in Liberty Park in 1911.

-Princess Alice

-Princess Alice, a female Asian elephant, was the zoo's biggest attraction during the early 1900s.
-She came to the zoo, which at the time was located in Salt Lake City's Liberty Park, in 1916.
-Schoolchildren donated nickels and pennies to raise $3,250 to buy Princess Alice from a traveling circus called Sells-Floto Show Company.
-In 1917, a year after her arrival, the zoo built a building to house her in.
-Princess was the biggest draw for the small Salt Lake City zoo.